Learning Shorthand - How to Take Faster Handwritten Notes

 The process you create will be unique to you and with enough practice may make your writing quick and private.

-A friend of mine tells that I talk in shorthand and then smudge it - J. R. R. Tolkien
+Quote for us: A friend of mine tells that I talk in shorthand and then smudge it - J. R. R. Tolkien